The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

-Because the spectrum of the infrared excess rises out through 2 $\mu$m as roughly the inverse square of the frequency (e.g., see Section~\ref{sec:host_sub}, where the excess is equivalent to a power law index $< -2$.), the possible range in the nonthermal SED we subtract has little effect on our results.
-We have confirmed this conclusion by repeating our analysis assuming a $\nu^{1/3}$ nonthermal spectrum, finding no significant change.
+where $F(t)_\text{IR}$ is the observed light curve.
+Because the spectrum of the infrared excess rises steeply through 2 $\mu$m (in Section~\ref{sec:host_sub}, we showed the excess has an equivalent power law index $< -2$.), the possible range in the nonthermal SED we subtract should have little effect on our results.
+To confirm this, we repeated our analysis assuming a $\nu^{1/3}$ nonthermal spectrum, finding no significant change.

-We begin by simplifying this analysis to a single lag.
-We use the one-lag model to determine the lags of the infrared J, H, and L bands relative to the K-band in Section~\ref{sec:IRcorr}.
-Next, in Section~\ref{sec:fullreverb} we apply a two-lag analysis to an optical/IR reverberation analysis.
-We consider the implications of these results on the structure of the inner torus in Section~\ref{sec:innertorus}.
-We compare these results with previous analyses in Section~\ref{sec:comparison}.
-Finally, we derive constraints on the warm dust emission structures of the torus by applying a one-lag model to the N-band reverberation signal extraction in Section~\ref{sec:Nband}.
-This section also discusses the implications of the lack of variations at longer wavelengths.